 We still do it big in the States and when it comes to renewable energy, we’ve got some of the most amazing structures in the world.
 Renewable technology covers a wide range of projects from solar panels and wind turbines to hydroelectric and geothermal power plants.

-While much of the attention has been on big projects, home owners and businesses are also making the move to clean energy.
-As we enter a new phase in power production, with our dependence on fossil fuels beginning to decline, research and development across the country is looking to find new ways to produce independent and secure energy.
+While much of the attention has been on big projects, homeowners and businesses are also making the move to clean energy.
+As we enter a new phase in power production, with our dependence on fossil fuels beginning to decline, research and development across the country are looking to find new ways to produce independent and secure energy.
 There are even plans in the future to harness the power of the waves around our shores, providing clean and efficient electricity for millions of Americans.

 In line with President Obama’s energy plan, the US should be getting 25% of its electricity from renewable energy projects by 2025 – last year it accounted for over 13%, so we’re well on the way.

 We have the resources to succeed, mind you, despite what the critics say.
 There’s plenty of sun and an awful lot of wind as well as the odd geothermal hotspot and millions of acres of biomass to put into the mix.

 According to the Union of Concerned Scientists, producing more energy from renewable sources is a win-win situation: